Georgia DUI Laws

 There are some startling facts that you may be unaware of about being charged with driving under the influence (DUI) in Georgia.
 The biggest shock for many people is discovering that a one-year license suspension is automatically headed their way – even if they’ve never been to court or pronounced guilty.
 You read that correctly; you could actually lose your license to drive without ever seeing a judge or jury.

 How is this so?
 Unless an administrative appeal is filed with the Department of Driver Services within 10 business days of your arrest to challenge the suspension, you will automatically lose your driving privileges for a year.
 For this reason, it’s urgent to file a timely appeal to protect your ability to drive and keep your license active.
-The Law Office of HTW&W offers a free appeal letter and can even ensure submission to the DDS on your behalf.
+The Law Office of The Turner Firm, LLC offers a free appeal letter and can even ensure submission to the DDS on your behalf.

 Another detail that trips up many individuals is mistakenly assuming that the state of Georgia allows their DUI record to be expunged after the passage of time.
 Unfortunately, a DUI conviction remains on your criminal record forever, following you to the grave.
 Since a criminal record can jeopardize your present employment and future career, it’s vital to aggressively contest any charges with an experienced and highly qualified DUI attorney.

 It is a criminal offense in Georgia to operate a car, truck, motorcycle, or pilot a watercraft when a motorist’s ability is impaired by the use of alcohol or drugs, or if a driver’s blood alcohol concentration (BAC) is above regulated allowances.
 Drugs that may compromise driving abilities include street drugs, prescription medications, and even over-the-counter medication.